German discounter Lidl to open first U.S. stores this summer

 Based in Neckarsulm in southern Germany, Lidl had sales of 64.6 billion euros ($68 billion) in the year to end February 2016.
 The group is owned by Dieter Schwarz, who is Germany's richest man according to several international rich lists, and is the son of Lidl's founder Josef Schwarz.

-Reporting by Victoria Bryan; Additional reporting by Emma Thomasson and Lisa Baertlein; Editing by Susan Fenton
+$1 = 0.9449 euros Reporting by Victoria Bryan; Editing by Susan Fenton